×

 EITC/IS/ACSS Advanced Computer Systems Security is the European IT Certification programme on theoretical and practical aspects of cybersecurity in computer systems.

-The curriculum of the EITC/IS/ACSS Advanced Computer Systems Security covers knowledge and practical skills in mobile smart devices security, security analysis, symbolic execution, networks security (including web security model and secure channels and security certificates), practical implementations in real-life scenarios, security of messaging and storage, as well as timing attacks within the following structure, encompassing comprehensive video didactic content as a reference for this EITC Certification.
+The curriculum of the EITC/IS/ACSS Advanced Computer Systems Security covers knowledge and practical skills in mobile smart devices security, security analysis, symbolic execution, networks security (including web security model and secure channels and security certificates), practical implementations in real-life scenarios, security of messaging and storage, as well as timing attacks within the following structure, encompassing comprehensive and structured EITCI certification curriculum self-learning materials supported by referenced open-access video didactic content as a basis for preparation towards earning this EITC Certification by passing a corresponding examination.

 Advanced computer systems security goes beyond introductory notions.
 The curriculum first covers mobile devices security (including security of mobile apps).
 The curriculum then proceeds to formal security analysis, which is an important aspect of advanced computer systems security, with a main focus set on symbolic execution.
 Further the curriculum discusses introduction to networks security, including introduction of the web security model, networking security, definition and theory of secure channels, as well as security certificates.
 Furthermore the curriculum addresses practical implementation of information security, especially considering real life scenarios.
 It then proceeds to discussing certain areas of security applications, namely communication (messaging), and storage (with untrusted storage servers).
 It concludes on discussing advanced computer systems security threats in the form of the CPU timing attacks.